Otavalo market visit 1946

 Two invasions in a row: Inca & Spanish

-• Originally the main settlement of the Otavalos was located on the shores of the nearby lake of San Pablo.
+• Originally the main settlement of the Otavalos was located on the shores of the nearby San Pablo lake.

 • After the conquest the Spanish moved them to the actual location.
 Fusing into an earlier settlement there, called Sarance.